-The French and German economies remain extremely intertwined and complementary.
-1197 French companies are present in Germany, employing 268,000 people and generating turnover of €142.5 billion.
-In return, 2,203 German companies are present in France, employing 310,000 people and generating turnover of €148.3 billion.
+The French and German economies are extremely intertwined and complementary.
+2,816 French companies are present in Germany (30% of those present abroad in the eurozone) and employ 352,000 people.
+According to French National Institute for Statistics and Economic Studies (INSEE), they generate turnover of €137 billion (particularly in manufacturing).
+Meanwhile, 3,200 German companies are present in France, employing 310,000 people and generating turnover of €141 billion.

 There are many examples of industrial cooperation between French and German companies.
 Such cooperation is particularly dynamic in the automobile, rail, aeronautics and IT sectors, and is developing fast in the energy sector.
 While they are generally in competition, large French and German companies seek partnerships between one another to enhance their competitiveness and their presence in certain markets, where a critical mass is required.